Veterans and Cerebral Palsy

 For disabled veterans, including those living with disabilities associated with cerebral palsy, there are also VA benefits programs.
 Disabled veterans may be eligible for service-connected disability compensation, VA pensions, concurrent retirement and disability payments, combat-related special compensation, VA health care, nursing home care, and other benefits like home loan guarantees and educational benefits.
 The requirements for each type of benefit vary.

-Serving in the military with a disability like cerebral palsy may seem like an impossibility, but veterans like John Quinn are showing that there are more barriers to be broken down.
-Simply because you have been diagnosed with cerebral palsy does not mean you cannot achieve goals and have a career that is physically demanding.
-Quinn and others like him serve as an inspiration, not just for those with cerebral palsy, but for anyone facing challenges in their everyday lives and in achieving their dreams that seem impossible.
+Serving in the military with a disability like cerebral palsy, may seem like an impossibility, but veterans like, John Quinn, show us that sometimes the impossible is possible.
+Simply because someone has been diagnosed with cerebral palsy does not mean they cannot achieve goals and have a career that is physically demanding.
+It may just take some larger barriers to overcome than someone who may not have as many limitations.

-While there may be few veterans living with cerebral palsy, the number of veterans’ children living with this condition are more numerous.
+While there may be few veterans living with cerebral palsy, the number of veterans with children living with this condition is more.
 Chemicals like Agent Orange and others may have played a role in cerebral palsy and birth defects in the children of veterans.
 The proof is not perfectly clear, but the VA has provided a number of benefits programs to help these children get the health care and support they need.